 After you have logged your activities for one week, take a moment to assess and reevaluate how you spend your time.
 Have you studied as much as you should?
 Do you spend too much time watching television and not enough time preparing for tests?
 Can you find some extra time that will allow you to create more of a balance between your academic and social lives?

-Click on the buttons below to view and print handouts on developing a weekly study schedule.
-The first handout, Making a Schedule Based on Your Needs, provides step-by-step instructions on how to best create a personal study schedule.
-Use the second handout as a blank template for creating your schedule.
+Click on the buttons below to view and print handouts on developing master, monthly, weekly, and daily schedules.
+The first handout, Creating Schedules, provides step-by-step instructions on how to best create each schedule.
+Use the second handout as a blank template for creating your master and weekly schedules.
+Click here to print a blank monthly calendar.

 Click the link below to access the SMART Goal Setting Guide and Worksheet (provided by the University of California, San Diego TRIO Outreach Program).
 The guide and corresponding worksheet are invaluable tools that can help you focus on your goals and establish a plan to make your goals a reality.
 Print and complete the worksheet using the guide to help inform your responses.